PAGA Litigation 2026: Strategic Defense in the Post-Reform Era

 2.

-Aggravating vs. mitigating factors
+Aggravating vs. mitigating factors:

 Courts consider several factors when setting penalty amounts.
 Aggravating factors include prior violations, intentional noncompliance, and prolonged duration of violations.
 Mitigating factors include your company's size and resources, the nature and severity of violations, and how quickly you corrected issues after discovering them.